 Coed y Brenin Forest Park covers 9,000 acres of woodland and river valleys.
 Its 500-million-year-old rocks with their deposits of copper and gold once made it a centre for mining.
 Now it’s managed for timber and recreation, with well-marked mountain-bike, walking and running trails.

 This walk begins at Cae’n y Coed carpark – there’s also a bus stop nearby at Ganllwyd.
-It follows the Mawddach upriver to its tributary the Cain, passes Pistyll Cain (the Cain Falls) and Pistyll Mawddach (the Mawddach Falls), before returning via the opposite bank.
+It follows the Mawddach upriver, passing Pistyll Cain (the Cain Falls) and Pistyll Mawddach (the Mawddach Falls), before returning via the opposite bank.

 Below, the Mawddach bashes and caresses the rocks in its bouldery creek.
 Flashing water, too swift for plants to grow in, scours the rock and shingle bare.
 As you leave the evergreens for broadleaf woodland it sounds louder, ricocheting round its rocky creek, the whisky-coloured water exploding into jacuzzis of white bubbles.